Washington, District of Columbia

 Architecture, Engineering, Interior Architecture, Lighting Design

 Developing a design for the new Museum of the Bible came with several intriguing challenges.
-The client wished to create a singular, memorable visitor experience focusing on the history, narrative, and impact of the Bible, supported by a private collection of more than 40,000 biblical antiquities, rare texts, and other artifacts.
+The client wished to create a singular, memorable visitor experience focusing on the history, narrative, and impact of the Bible, supported by a collection of biblical antiquities, rare texts, and other artifacts.
 For its site, the museum founders selected an imposing refrigerated warehouse large enough to receive train cars.
-As a newly designated 1923 landmark within blocks of the National Mall, renovations to the “flat-iron” building were subject to intense scrutiny from multiple review boards.
+As a newly designated 1922 landmark within blocks of the National Mall, renovations to the “flat-iron” building were subject to intense scrutiny from multiple review boards.

 The building remains an important element in the new design; along with a new vertical infill addition and a rooftop addition, the design creates a compelling setting befitting the museum’s collection.
 The train portal is reopened to serve as the museum’s colossally scaled entrance.
 It is punctuated by a stained glass window displaying a portion of the Great Isaiah Scroll, framed by bronze panels recalling the cold-press type of the Gutenberg Bible.
-The internal train loading bay is recast as a main lobby arcade, with monumental Jerusalem stone columns and LED displays dominating the 40-foot-high, 150-foot-long ceiling.
-Atop the building, a scroll of glazing clads a two-story addition housing a theater and ballroom, offering panoramic views of the U.S. Capitol and National Mall, while a 30,000 sf rooftop addition over the Washington Office Center provides a new home for the Green Family Scholars Initiative.
+The internal train loading bay is recast as a main lobby arcade, with monumental Jerusalem stone columns and LED displays dominating the 40-foot-high, 140-foot-long ceiling.
+Atop the building, a scroll of glazing clads a two-story addition housing a theater and ballroom, offering panoramic views of the U.S. Capitol and National Mall.

 Architect David Greenbaum speaks to The Washington Post